 Instruction includes special education and gifted services, library media, federal programs and special student services such as counseling and attendance.
 Instruction oversees school improvement plans and staff development as well as assessment and evaluation.

 In addition, Instruction coordinates curriculum and instruction for all our major subject areas at Lincoln Public Schools: Business, Character education, Career and Technical education, English and Reading, Family Consumer, Health and Physical education, Industrial Technology, Math, Music, Science, Social Studies, Technology, Visual Arts and World Language.

-If you’d like to know more about the many services that support our students, please choose a link on the left.
+If you’d like to know more about the many services that support our students, please choose a section above.

 Dr. Jane Stavem

 firstname.lastname@example.org | 402-436-1625

 Nebraska Department of Education